-In today’s landscape, building a social media presence is crucial.
-Consumers expect brands to have an active online presence and the ability to answer any questions they have fast.
+Today, building a social media presence is crucial.
+Consumers expect brands to have an active online presence and to answer any questions they have — fast.
 As a result, social media platforms have become the way to build a brand presence and interact with customers.

 None of this will come as a surprise.
 With multiple platforms available for companies to reach customers, businesses invest huge resources into social media management.
 Perhaps your company does too.